Mixed Martial Arts, or MMA, is a brutal sport and fighters suffering head injuries is an unfortunate reality.

 People who suffer from anxiety or chronic stress should add linalool to their lives.
 Not only is the scent appealing, but it’s proven to have a calming effect.
-There have been multiple tests on mice involving linalool, and the results are promising.
+There have been multiple tests on mice involving this terpene and others, and the results are promising.
 Mice that inhaled linalool showed a calmer demeanor in stressful situations, and they were less like to show signs of aggression.

 Another benefit of linalool could be its role in easing pain.
-Linalool might not be able to reduce pain the way an anti-inflammatory agent might, but the suspicion is that linalool suppresses or entirely blocks the feelings of pain.
+While it might not be able to reduce pain the way an anti-inflammatory agent might, it could suppress or entirely block the feelings of pain.

-Perhaps the best use of linalool would be as part of the entourage effect.
+Perhaps the best use of this terpene would be as part of the entourage effect.
 The entourage effect theory essentially states that terpenoids have greater, stronger health benefits when used in conjunction with one another.
-So, combining linalool with another terpene (like humulene) could result in a more profound anti-inflammatory and pain-reducing effect.
+So, combining different terpenes could result in a more profound anti-inflammatory and pain-reducing effect.

 Because linalool is commonly found in cannabis, medical users shouldn’t have a hard time finding it.
 Plenty of CBDs should contain some amount of linalool.
 When combined with the other terpenes and cannabinoids found, linalool should provide plenty of health benefits to those with stress, anxiety or general pain.